Frequently Asked Questions

 The item must be sent back within 10 workings days from date of receipt.

-You do not need to have a PayPal account to purchase.
-You can pay by debit or credit card through PayPal who facility a safe buying environment for artisan knives.
+You do not need to have a stripe account to purchase.
+You can pay by debit or credit card through stripe who facilitate a safe buying environment for artisan knives.

-Because we use PayPal you get redirected to their secure environment to finalise the transaction.
+Because we use stripel you get redirected to their secure environment to finalise the transaction.
 Artisan Knives does not receive or hold credit/debit card information.

 This is short for Hardness Rockwell C Scale